 The question which the DAIMON project (2016-2019, budget 4.7M EUR, part-financed by the EU INTERREG Baltic Sea Region Programme 2014-2020) took up is how to proceed with the identified underwater warfare objects.
 Remediation or no action are subject to heated disputes among the decision-makers.
 Since there cannot be a general answer to this question, we developed decision aid tools to support the Baltic Sea Region governments and companies in case-to-case decision-making:

 Decision Aid for Marine Munitions: Practical Application was an international applied-science project consisting of partners from Poland, Germany, Sweden, Finland and Norway collaborating with experts worldwide, united by the goal of solving the problem of underwater munitions.
-It has budget of 900.000 EUR and is part-financed by the EU INTERREG Baltic Sea Region Programme 2014-2020.
+Its budget was roughly 900k EUR and was part-financed by the EU INTERREG Baltic Sea Region Programme 2014-2020.